check-spelling-sandbox/nlu/readme.md

 ## Licensing

-Different licences may apply to differents packages of the [./packages](https://github.com/botpress/nlu/tree/master/packages) directory.
+Different licences may apply to different packages of the [./packages](https://github.com/botpress/nlu/tree/master/packages) directory.
 If no licence is specified, the package is protected by the same license as the [v12 Botpress repository](https://github.com/botpress/v12).